About the PhD in Urban Affairs

 Curriculum Overview

 A list of our updated curriculum, including specializations, can be found on the Student Resources page.
-For a closer look at graduate courses in each department, please visit the current Academic Catalog page to explore course offerings.
-Below are the affiliated departments within the School of Urban Affairs and Public Policy.
+For a closer look at graduate courses offered in each department, please visit the current Academic Catalog page to explore course offerings.
+Prospective Students are encouraged to visit this page to find out more about the yearly expectations in the program.